hkkjin/Analyzer-Docs/Initial Analysis.rst

   ..

-  5. Select a template, currently found in GUI>Others>test_data>template cluster file
+  5. Select a template, currently found in Template>template_cluster_file>template_cluster

   .. line 101

-  6. If this is done correctly, the program will begin processing
+  6. If this is done correctly, the program will begin processing.
+If there is no

   ..